 Jerome was a booming copper mining town in the late 1800s that has since become one of the largest ghost towns in America.
 Jerome is located a quick 45 minute drive from Sedona.
 The town is located on top of the 5,200 foot tall Cleopatra Hill, which gives you a stunning view of all the mountains and valleys in the distance.

 The Jerome Historical Society Mine Museum is a quaint place to learn all about Jerome’s interesting history.
 It gives you a detailed backstory of Jerome’s rise and fall for only two dollars.
 This “Wickedest Town in the West” has quite a history and was once the fourth largest city in Arizona Territory.
 The museum shows you how that all changed.

 When you’re hungry, there are a variety of restaurants to choose from.
 There are burgers, Mexican food, and cafés!
 The tiny, but enchanting stores sell everything from kettle corn to copper goods.

 Even though we were not able to do it, it is highly recommend that you take the Haunted Ghost Tours.
 The guides give you a Ghost Tracker so you can pick up any paranormal activity.
 You also tour the sites of unsolved murders and the haunted hospital.
 Make sure to stop by Jerome when you are traveling between Prescott and Flagstaff!

-If you’re looking for other Arizona tips, check out our posts: Best Family Activities in Phoenix
+If you’re looking for other Arizona tips, check out our post: Best Family Activities in Phoenix.

 About the authors: Kiera and Landon are siblings who live in New York.
 You can find more about them on our teen travel page.